kercre123/victor/docs/architecture/behaviors.md

 [User/cloud/app intents in the behavior system](/docs/architecture/behaviors_intents.md)

 You can run the [plotBehaviorTree.sh](/tools/ai/plotBehaviorTree.sh) function with no arguments to see the entire tree, or give it a filename as the single argument to output a pdf of the tree.
-Look at that script to see more about underling arguments and how to plot other things
+Look at that script to see more about underling arguments and how to plot other things.
+Note that plotting the behavior tree relies on artifacts from running the engine unit tests.
+You can run engine unit tests with [project/buildServer/steps/unittestsEngine.sh](/project/buildServer/steps/unittestsEngine.sh).